Mel-A-M/adb-converged-db/json/json.md

 This lab will show how **JSON** data can be stored and manipulated in the **Autonomous Database**.

 **Oracle Autonomous JSON Database** is Oracle Autonomous Transaction Processing, but specialized for developing NoSQL-style applications that use **JavaScript Object Notation (JSON)** documents.
-You can promote an Autonomous JSON Database service to an Autonomous Transaction Processing service if you need to have the need to store larger data set.
+You can promote an Autonomous JSON Database service to an Autonomous Transaction Processing service if you need to store larger data set.

 ## Objectives